Electronic States and Energy Dissipations of Vortex Core in Pure FeSe Single Crystals Investigated by Microwave Surface Impedance Measurements: Results and discussions

+Since $\rho_{\rm dc}(0\ {\rm K},0\ {\rm T})$ of our samples are $3-4$ times larger than that in Ref. \citen{Kasahara2014}, pure FeSe with higher purity may have a $3-4$ times longer scattering time.
+However, even in this case, $\omega_{0}\tau_{\rm core}$ is expected to be of the order of unity; the vortex core of pure FeSe is still in the moderately clean regime.
+This is inconsistent with the expectation that the super-clean core is realized in pure FeSe.
+Here we consider the reason why $\omega_{0}\tau_{\rm core}$ of pure FeSe resulted in about unity below.

-One possible origin is a carrier compensation reflecting a multiple-bands nature of FeSCs.
-It is well known that most of FeSCs, including pure FeSe single crystal \cite{Nakayama2014,Kasahara2014,Phan2017}, have hole-type bands and electron-type bands.
-According to the theoretical model for Ohmic and Hall components of flux-flow conductivity taking hole-like and electron-like contributions into account \cite{Kopnin_book2001}, cancellation similar to the normal-state Hall resistance might also be occur in the flux-flow Hall resistivity, $\rho_{\rm fH}$.
-In this case, the magnitude of a net flux-flow Hall angle, $\omega_0\tau_{\rm core}$,
+One possible origin is a carrier compensation reflecting an existence of hole- and electron-type bands in FeSe \cite{Nakayama2014,Kasahara2014,Phan2017}.
+According to Ref. \citen{Kopnin_book2001} in which hole- and electron-like contributions to the ohmic and Hall components of the flux-flow resistivity were taken into account, a cancellation due to a carrier compensation similar to the normal-state Hall resistivity is proposed in the flux-flow Hall resistivity, $\rho_{\rm fH}$.
+In this case, the absolute value of the tangent of net flux-flow Hall angle,